Evidence Level

 Frequently asked questions about Acujoint® Extract Blend

-Reported potential side effects may include: Mild gastrointestinal upset such as nausea or loose stools.
+For most healthy adults, Acujoint Extract Blend is well tolerated at studied doses.
+Reported effects can include: Mild gastrointestinal upset such as nausea or loose stools.
 Occasional heartburn or acid reflux at higher doses.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Acujoint Extract Blend is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: May enhance the effects of anticoagulants such as warfarin or apixaban.
+Possible interactions include: May enhance the effects of anticoagulants such as warfarin or apixaban.
 Could potentiate blood-glucose-lowering medications including metformin.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.